 It is simply a coil having large inductance and small resistance.
 It is used in mercury tubes.
 It is connected in series to reduce the voltage across the mercury tube.

-Since the inductor consumes no power but helps to reduce the voltage, hence heat produce is very small.
+Since the inductor consumes no electric power but helps to reduce the voltage, hence heat produced is very small.
 This is the main advantage of the choke coil.

 Principal of Transformer